vincentbarr/vincentbarr.github.com/about.md

 Hi, I'm Vincent.

-My goal is to share what has my attention – my thoughts, my experiences, my experiments, my work, and my hobbies – for readers to connect over, discuss, learn from, disagree with, or debunk.
+My goal is to share what has my attention – thoughts, experiences, experiments, books, work, and hobbies – for readers to connect over, discuss, learn from, disagree with, or debunk.

 You can contact me at vincentvbarr at gmail dot com or on [Twitter](https://twitter.com/vincentbarr?lang=en).